 In our Clear Bank example, we’ve got two websites: clearbank.com with the bank’s offer, blog, and help center, and app.clearbank.com with the banking app.

 We’ve set these sites under separate Piwik PRO websites.
 To view statistics for each site, we switch between them using the website picker.
-When we want to see both of the websites together, we open the all websites dashboard.
+When we want to see both of the websites together, we need to set up the meta site reporting.

-To view the all websites dashboard, follow these steps:
+To view reports for a meta site, follow these steps:

 - Go to Menu > Analytics.